rfo909/CFT/doc/Doc.md

 # Platform

 CFT is written in Java.
-It has been tested on both Linux and Windows.
+It has been continously tested on both Linux and Windows.

 # Functionality